 - 10. 28 Lakeport Road

-- Currently the home of the Kettle Creek Canvas Company, very little of the original facade of this building, constructed around 1892, remains.
+- Very little of the original facade of this building, constructed around 1892, remains.
 Tailor John Denton is thought to be the first of a number of merchants to operate a business here.

 - 11. Murphy Building*

 - After a series of fires on the site, Edward Murphy built this building located at the busiest corner of Port Dalhousie in 1885 and established a ship's chandlery.
 In the early 1900's the Back Club at Murphy's was a place where sportsmen, politicians and press people would come to discuss the news.